-Trump to use ‘big voice’ to boost GOP on 4-day Western trip

-WASHINGTON (AP) — President Donald Trump said Tuesday that he’s ready to use his “big voice” to bolster Republicans’ 2020 campaign hopes as he heads west for a four-day visit mixing policy and politics.
+Trump vows to ‘clean up’ LA at Olympic meeting briefing

+Trump is at the start of a four-day visit to Western states that is expected to be a mixing of policy and politics.

+The official Olympic event, conducted alongside a high-dollar fundraiser at the Montage Beverly Hills, helps defray the cost to Trump’s campaign for the cross-country trip.
+It’s a common scheduling technique by presidents of both parties to have the government shoulder the burden of some of their political travel.

-Trump’s trip will be packed with big-dollar fundraisers, a trio of campaign rallies meant to energize his base and a sprinkle of official presidential events where he can showcase administration actions and offset some of his travel costs.
+Trump’s trip will be packed with big-dollar fundraisers, a trio of campaign rallies meant to energize his base and a sprinkle of official presidential events where he can showcase administration actions while offsetting some of his travel costs.

 The trip to California, Nevada, Arizona and Colorado is an unusually long domestic trip for Trump, who prefers to sleep in his own bed but is stepping up his political travel now that his impeachment trial is over.
-He was expected to raise $14 million at two California campaign fundraisers,according to a Republican official familiar with planning of the events.
+He was expected to raise $14 million at two California campaign fundraisers, according to a Republican official familiar with the planning of the events.
 That money will be split among his campaign, the Republican National Committee and 22 Republican state parties.

-Trump will spend his overnights in Las Vegas just as Democrats have descended on the state ahead of a debate there Wednesday and Nevada’s Democratic caucuses on Saturday.
+Trump will spend the nights in Las Vegas, just as Democrats have descended on the state ahead of a debate there Wednesday and Nevada’s Democratic caucuses on Saturday.
 The rallies will take him to two states with vulnerable Republican senators — Cory Gardner of Colorado and Martha McSally of Arizona.
 Both stood by Trump during the Senate’s impeachment trial.

 Trump also announced that he will soon head to South Carolina to campaign, likely the day before Democrats in the state hold their primary on Feb.
 29.